orta/playground-slides/README.md

 #### Playground support

-You can change the playground support by adding a playground html element in the slides, this lets you use markdown code blocks to show code in the slides:
+You can change the playground support by putting your code inside the `<playground>` HTML element in the slides.
+This lets you use markdown code blocks to show the code in the slides:

 ```md
 # Network Requests